Noyin/SDCND-Traffic-Sign-Classifier/writeup.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+The trained traffic sign classifier relies on brightness , shapes, pattern and symbols as it is only confined to identifying traffic signs in grayscale.
+The model might find it hard to predict any of the images with any other image with similar shape or pattern.
+Images 1 and 5 might be wrongly classified with any of the other speedlimit traffic signs as they all have the same circular shape and pattern.
+Images 2 and 4 are triangular in shape and might be classified as any other traffic sign with similar shape.
+For instance, the model might classify image 2 and 4 as wild animal crossing , slippery road , bumpy road etc. Image 3 might be classified as any other traffic sign that has a circular or square shape .

 The code for making predictions on my final model is located in the 12th code cell of the Ipython notebook.